-&lt;sup>5 A PARCA, a Planning and Advanced Reservation of Capacity Agreement is a bilateral agreement which allows non-code parties (Reservation Parties) or Users (Reservation Users) to reserve Quarterly NTS Entry Capacity and / or Enduring Annual NTS Exit (Flat) Capacity ahead of its registration to the User or, as the case maybe, a Nominated User (nominated by the Reservation Party).
+5 A PARCA, a Planning and Advanced Reservation of Capacity Agreement is a bilateral agreement which allows non-code parties (Reservation Parties) or Users (Reservation Users) to reserve Quarterly NTS Entry Capacity and / or Enduring Annual NTS Exit (Flat) Capacity ahead of its registration to the User or, as the case maybe, a Nominated User (nominated by the Reservation Party).
 A Shipper User, or a Reservation Party, may apply for Firm Interconnection Point Capacity above the prevailing level of Technical Interconnection Point Capacity, at an IP ASEP, by entering into an IP PARCA.
 Provision of a demand indication in accordance with UNC EID E, is the method by which the Shipper User or Reservation Party can participate in the IP PARCA process.
-National Grid will not release Funded Incremental Obligated Entry Capacity, at an IP ASEP, by any other process.
+National Gas Transmissionwill not release Funded Incremental Obligated Entry Capacity, at an IP ASEP, by any other process.

-obligations and revenue treatments.
-It should be noted that although this terminology exists, it does not change the capacity products that Shipper Users procure through established UNC processes e.g. Firm NTS Entry Capacity and Interruptible NTS Entry Capacity.

-8. The terminology and relationships relating to Firm Entry Capacity are provided below to assist the reader in interpreting this Statement.
+- 7. This Statement contains terminology relating to Entry Capacity which is used in the Licence for the purposes of distinguishing between National Gas Transmission's capacity obligations and revenue treatments.
+It should be noted that although this terminology exists, it does not change the capacity products that Shipper Users procure through established UNC processes e.g. Firm NTS Entry Capacity and Interruptible NTS Entry Capacity. - 8.
+The terminology and relationships relating to Firm Entry Capacity are provided below to assist the reader in interpreting this Statement.

 - 9. The actual definitions of these terms are contained within the Licence.
-Where any conflict arises between the Licence and this Statement the Licence shall prevail. - Entry Capacity Substitution is therefore, the process of assigning Non-incremental Obligated Entry Capacity from one or more ASEP(s) to meet the requirement for Incremental Obligated Entry Capacity elsewhere.
+Where any conflict arises between the Licence and this Statement the Licence shall prevail. - 10.
+Entry Capacity Substitution is therefore, the process of assigning Non-incremental Obligated Entry Capacity from one or more ASEP(s) to meet the requirement for Incremental Obligated Entry Capacity elsewhere.
 The substituted Entry Capacity is assigned to the ASEP where additional capacity is demanded, in preference to creating additional capacity (Funded Incremental Obligated Entry Capacity) which may require investment in new infrastructure.
-The Non-incremental Obligated Entry Capacity at an ASEP is made up of Licence Baseline Entry Capacity.
-The baseline is adjusted, plus (or minus), for any Legacy TO Entry Capacity.
+The Non-incremental Obligated Entry Capacity at an ASEP is the Licence Baseline Entry Capacity.
 The baseline is adjusted, plus (or minus), for any Entry Capacity that has been substituted to (or from) the ASEP.
-In addition, any Funded Incremental Obligated Entry Capacity that has been released pursuant to long term auctions held after 1st April 2013 will be treated as Non-incremental Obligated Entry Capacity (Licence Baseline Entry Capacity) five years after this capacity is first released.
-Any incremental capacity that has been released pursuant to long term auctions held before 1st April 2013 will also be treated as Non-incremental Obligated Entry Capacity (Legacy TO Entry Capacity) from dates defined in Table 6 of Special Condition 5F of the Licence.
+In addition, any Funded Incremental Obligated Entry Capacity will be treated as Non-incremental Obligated Entry Capacity (Licence Baseline Entry Capacity) five years after this capacity is first released.
+Any incremental capacity that has been released pursuant to long term auctions held before 1st April 2013 is treated as Non-incremental Obligated Entry Capacity.

-National Grid's Licence Obligations
+National Gas Transmission's Licence Obligations